MicrosoftDocs/azure-docs/articles/api-management/graphql-api.md

     1. Delete headers using the **trashcan icon**.
 1. If you've added a product to your GraphQL API, apply product scope under **Apply product scope**.
 1. Under **Query editor**, either:
-    1. Select a query, mutation, or subscription to the test console from the list in the side menu.
+    1. Select at least one field or subfield from the list in the side menu.
+The fields and subfields you select appear in the query editor.
     1. Start typing in the query editor to compose a query.
 1. Under **Query variables**, add variables to reuse the same query or mutation and pass different values.
 1. Click **Send**.